xju2/inspire-hep/README.md

 # inspire-hep
+[Inspire-HEP API](https://github.com/inspirehep/rest-api-doc) is a RESTful API for HEP literature.
+This repo is a collection of scripts to interact with the API.

 Fetch citations and self-excluded citations for each article listed in `mypub.py`, create bibtex file `mypub.bib`, and create a csv files with columns of `texkeys, arxiv_eprints, preprint_date, citation_count, citation_count_without_self_citations, doi, title`.

 ## Instructions: